Gender budgeting: Origin and emergence

+1995 UN World Conference on Women

 In 1995, based on the discussions at the UN Fourth World Conference on Women held in Beijing, the UN Women recommended that governments systematically review public sector expenditures and adjust their budgets to ensure gender equality in access to expenditures.
 Since then, gender budgeting has become internationally recognized as a strategy for strengthening gender equality.

 Progress has been made in economic participation, political opportunities, health, and education, particularly in terms of significant improvements in girls' enrollment in primary education, strengthening of women's legal rights, and reduction in maternal mortality.
 Several multilateral institutions are currently promoting gender budgeting through research support, technical assistance for gender budgeting initiatives, and information dissemination.
 By 2004, 179 out of 191 UN member states bound themselves to take action to tackle the problem.

 The G20-Women, the official engagement group of the G20, called for increased investment in gender budgeting to ensure that fiscal policies advance gender equality in the short- and long-term recovery from the COVID-19 crisis.

+Increasing transparency

 Gender budgeting also increases transparency and participation in the budget process.
 In particular, orthodox economics has neglected the "care economy," even though it constitutes an important part of the economy, along with profit-oriented markets and the public service sector.
 The care economy refers to unpaid production and services in the private sphere (family, neighborhood, community) based primarily on women's unpaid labor.
 Public budgets usually consider only the monetary economy.
 As a result, free care and services are excluded from the macroeconomic framework of the national budget.
 "Gender budgeting" is increasingly needed to correct these disparities.

 Feminist economists and gender budget analysts such as Rhonda Sharp and Diane Elson have cautioned against the "false economy" associated with ignoring the care economy.
 Women's engagement in these "unpaid jobs" can lead to a lack of employment climate and a lack of social security.
 Thus, integrating care economies into economic policy in general, and gender budgets in particular is a more broadly appropriate approach to welfare efficiency and costs than the traditional concept of economies.